purrplingcat/QuestFramework/docs/content-pack-guide.md

       "Title": "The purple lunch",
       "Description": "Abigail are very hungry.
 She wants to eat something special from mines.", "Objective": "Bring amethyst to Abigail",
+      "DaysLeft": 5, // If player don't complete this quest until 5 days, this quest will be removed from quest log automatically without completion
       "Reward": 300, // 300g
       "Cancelable": true, // This quest can be cancelled by player "Trigger": "Abigail 66", // Bring amethyst to Abby